helio-fm/helio-sequencer/Docs/getting-polymetric.md

 There are two kinds of time signatures:

- * "Global" time signatures, which can be added to the [timeline](getting-started.md#timeline):
+ * Global time signatures, which can be added to the [timeline](getting-started.md#timeline):

     ![timeline-time-signatures]

- * "Per-track" time signatures, which can be assigned to any track via menu or `Alt + F2` hotkey:
+ * Per-track time signatures, which can be assigned to any track via menu or `Alt + F2` hotkey:

     ![track-time-signatures]